njamesgeorge1223/Mars-News-and-Weather-Web-Scraping-Analysis-with-Splinter/README.md

 * How many months exist on Mars?

     There are 12 months on Mars.

 * How many Martian (and not Earth) days worth of data exist in the scraped dataset?

     There are 1,867 Martian days worth of data on this webpage.

 * What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:

 ![MarsWeatherPyFigure51AverageLowTemperaturebyMonthonMars](https://github.com/njgeorge000158/Mars-News-and-Weather-Web-Scraping-and-Analysis/assets/137228821/a7fca727-1fda-4c57-bc71-67aacdfcd753)

     On average, the month with the coldest minimum temperature on Mars in Curiosity's location is number 3, and the month with the warmest is number 8.

 * Which months have the lowest and the highest atmospheric pressure on Mars?

 ![MarsWeatherPyFigure52AverageDailyAtmosphericPressurebyMonth](https://github.com/njgeorge000158/Mars-News-and-Weather-Web-Scraping-and-Analysis/assets/137228821/30bde89f-65b7-440d-a17c-813905d0cc44)

     On average, the month with the lowest atmospheric pressure on Mars in Curiosity's location is number 6, and the month with the highest is number 9.

 * About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:

 ![MarsWeatherPyFigure54SolarLongitudevsTimewithPeaks](https://github.com/njgeorge000158/Mars-News-and-Weather-Web-Scraping-and-Analysis/assets/137228821/89b9458d-4629-4f21-a345-03c49e89fad6)

     According to peaks in solar longitude from the data set, there are 687 Earth days in a Martian year, which is the same as the 687 Earth days found through an Internet search.

 ![MarsWeatherPyFigure56TemperaturevsTimewithPeaks](https://github.com/njgeorge000158/Mars-News-and-Weather-Web-Scraping-and-Analysis/assets/137228821/782fcc93-bed6-41e6-8b8c-ed7149eb2e60)

     According to peaks in minimum temperatures from the data set, the number of Earth days in a Martian year range from 674 to 701 with an average of 687.5, which is about the same as the 687 Earth days found through an Internet search.

-Export the DataFrame to a CSV file.
+To complete this project, I exported all my results to the Images folder and a CSV file in the Resources folder, MarsWeatherData.csv.